 Next to a child’s teacher, a principal has the most impact on their learning, according to recent research.

 As demands on schools evolve and heighten, principals must be more prepared to navigate ambiguity and respond to challenges with creativity.
 The best way to learn is through experience, but often principals are hit with all the demands of the role on the first day- few training wheels exist.

-The application window for the 2023 cohorts closed on October 3, 2022.
+Texas school districts with more than 5,500 students are eligible for the Collaborative, and applications open every two years.
+Ideal applicants show eagerness to learn and a commitment to building a strong bench of principals within their district.
 If you are a district leader interested in joining a future cohort or receiving information about other learning opportunities, click the button below to express interest.Express interest